trezzuri/erpnext-docs/docs/en/customize-erpnext/articles/disable-rounded-total.md

 ![Print Preview](/files/customize-disable-rounded-total.png)

-To verify the changes, you should clear the cache and/or refresh your ERPNext account.
+To verify the changes, you should clear the cache and/or refresh your SOMA account.
 Then your print formats shall not render value for the Rounded Total.